-- Testing patterns: - 65.2% of White students, 68.5% of Hispanic students, and 65.0% of African American Indiana students who took the ACT in the 2016 graduating class tested only one time.
-The average score for all groups of students who took the ACT more than one time increased. - Below are the top five colleges and university to which Indiana graduates sent their ACT scores: - 1.
-Indiana University Bloomington - 2.
-Purdue University - 3.
-Ball State University - 4.
-Indiana University-Purdue University Indianapolis - 5.
-Indiana State University - The top out-of-state college and university to which Indiana graduates sent their ACT scores was the University of Louisville, which ranked 14th overall. - ACT Educational Opportunity Service (EOS) opt-in rates - EOS is a free service that allows students to learn about educational, scholarship, career, and financial aid opportunities from colleges, universities, financial aid and scholarship agencies, and other organizations that offer educational programs.
-In the 2016 Indiana graduating class, the opt-in rate was 71.9%.
-The national opt-in rate is 73.1%. - "Get Your Name in the Game" information - The "Get Your Name in the Game" initiative provides colleges and universities an opportunity to find students who are traditionally underserved.
-Thirteen colleges and universities in Indiana utilized this free initiative to contact underserved learners. - Fee Waiver Usage - In Indiana, there were 7,725 fee waivers issued and 5,558 of those were used.
-This equates to a 71.9% usage rate.
-The national rate was 74.5%. - 29.3%, or 740, of fee waivers issued to African Americans went unused. - ACT provides students fee waivers to provide more access and opportunity for students.
+- Testing patterns - ~ 44.0% of White students, 50.9% of Hispanic students, and 47.3% of African American students who took the ACT in the 2016 graduating class tested only one time. - The average score for all groups of students who took the ACT more than one time increased.
+Hispanic students who took the test at least twice scored 3.4 points higher on average than those who tested only once; African American students who took the test at least twice scored 2.9 points higher; and White students who took the test at least twice scored 4.3 points higher. - Below are the top five universities to which Kentucky students sent their ACT scores: - 1.
+University of Kentucky - 2.
+University of Louisville - 3.
+Western Kentucky University - 4.
+Eastern Kentucky University - 5.
+Morehead State University - The top out-of-state school to which Kentucky graduates sent their ACT scores was the University of Cincinnati, which ranked 12th overall. - ACT Educational Opportunity Service (EOS) opt-in rates - ~ EOS is a free service that allows students to learn about educational, scholarship, career, and financial aid opportunities from colleges, universities, financial aid and scholarship agencies, and other organizations that offer educational programs.
+In the 2016 Kentucky graduating class, the opt-in rate was 76.4%, compared with the national opt-in rate of 73.1%. - "Get Your Name in the Game" information - ~ The "Get Your Name in the Game" initiative provides colleges and universities an opportunity to find students who are traditionally underserved.
+Nine colleges and universities in Kentucky utilized this free initiative to promote options to underserved learners-up from seven schools in 2015. - Fee Waiver Usage - ~ In Kentucky, there were 13,171 fee waivers issued and 9,371 of those were used.
+This equates to a 71.2% usage rate.
+The national rate was 74.5%. - ~ ACT provides students fee waivers to provide more access and opportunity for students.